 One of our favorite things to do on vacation is snorkeling.
 Poipu is considered one of the prime snorkeling locations on Kauai.
 We spent many hours here.
 I was so engrosed in the snorkeling there that I did get caught up in the shallow reef and ended up with a nasty cut on my hand, but that didn't stop us from enjoying ourselves.
 One of the really unique things there in 2001 was the tombula that was totally exposed.
 This sand bridge to the little island hasn't existed in several years now.

-Back in those days, I had a Canon underwater film camera.
-Here were a few pictures taken with it and scanned with my not-so-good.
+in those days, I had a Canon underwater film camera.
+Here were a few

 I very first encounter with a monk seal was at Lydgate Park.
 I actually almost walked into it while looking out to the ocean.
 The lifeguard finally got my attention.